blessinvarkey/ecocoding/README.md

 # Energy Consumption in Machine Learning Algorithms

-Estimation and measuring of carbon emissions from various Machine Learning datasets to quantify and analyze their impact.
+The project estimates and measures carbon emissions from various Machine Learning datasets to quantify and analyze their impact.

 <br/>